VL Norm: Rethink Loss Aggregation in RLVR

 \paragraph{Training Dynamics.} Figure~\ref{fig:training_dynamics} presents the training dynamics across all 6 settings, while Figure~\ref{fig:training_dynamics_selected} highlights 2 representative settings for better readability.
 For the CountDown task, the score is measured by Avg@8 with temperature $=1$ on the held-out test subset.
 For the Math task, we report a weighted average (weighted by the question number) of Avg@8 scores across four test datasets.

-Across nearly all settings, the proposed \textit{$\Delta L$ Normalization} outperforms all baselines, achieving both higher stability during training and superior test scores.
-The only exception is the CountDown 7B setting, where GRPO Norm slightly surpasses our method, though \textit{$\Delta L$ Normalization} still shows clear advantages over the other three baselines.
+Across nearly all settings, the proposed \textit{VL Norm} outperforms all baselines, achieving both higher stability during training and superior test scores.
+The only exception is the CountDown 7B setting, where GRPO Norm slightly surpasses our method, though \textit{VL Norm} still shows clear advantages over the other three baselines.
 We find the proposed method exhibits highly monotonicity of performance improvement.
 To quantify this, we introduce a \enquote{monotonicity score}, defined as the Pearson correlation between $\{0,1,2,\dots\}$ and the test scores $\{score_{0}, score_{50}, score_{100}, \dots\}$ recorded every 50 steps.
 As shown in Table~\ref{tab:correlation}, our method achieves the highest average correlation, with values consistently above $0.94$ across all settings.
-This demonstrates that \textit{$\Delta L$ Normalization} promotes a stable and steadily improving training dynamics.
+This demonstrates that \textit{VL Norm} promotes a stable and steadily improving training dynamics.